0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 Computing a 2-to-1 hash involves the following steps:

-1. Initialize hasher state with $8$ field elements, setting the first capacity element to $8$, and the remaining capacity elements to $0$
+1. Initialize hasher state with $8$ field elements, setting the second capacity element to $domain$ if the domain is provided (as in the case of [control block hashing](../programs.md#program-hash-computation)) or else $0$, and the remaining capacity elements to $0$.
 2. Apply Rescue Prime Optimized permutation.
 3. Return elements ${4, ..., 7}$ of the hasher state as output.